jlimadev/aws-certification-cloud-practitioner-notes/notes/db/README.md

 ## Amazon QLDB

-QLDB stands to Quantum Ledger Database, and this is a database service for Ledger and Store securely financial data and transactions.
+QLDB stands to Quantum Ledger Database, so Amazon QLDB is a database service for Ledger and Store securely financial data and transactions.

 - It is completely immutable system, so no entry can be removed or modified, it is all encrypted and all entries have logs and data to audit.
 - Used to review history of all the changes made to your application data over time.